kubernetes/enhancements/keps/sig-node/5759-memory-manager-hugepages-verification/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-- Feature gate is enabled
+- Feature gate `MemoryManagerHugepagesVerification` is enabled
+- Metric `memory_manager_hugepages_verification_total` is incrementing (indicates verification checks are being performed)
-- Pods request hugepages resources
+- Pods with Guaranteed QoS requesting hugepages resources are being scheduled

 ###### How can someone using this feature know that it is working for their instance?